hallba/ChatBot/DEVELOPMENT.md

 $ npm run coverage
 ```

-The project has automated testing (continuous integration) set up in Visual Studio Team Services on every git push.
-See [the VSTS project](https://msrcapt.visualstudio.com/BMAChatBot/_build) to view the test history.

 ### Adding dependencies

 To make TypeScript happy, you need to supply it with typing definitions of all package dependencies.